 This outbound, offline approach can work wonders for many organizations’ ABM programs — sometimes just as much as their inbound account-based marketing tactics.

 But that’s only true when that first-party data is synced to contacts’ CDP profiles — new ones for net-new prospects or existing ones for current leads and customers.

 When they’re visiting your channels after the event, you’ll want to be able to monitor their subsequent activities to deliver highly targeted customer engagement-oriented activities through both immediate, integrated campaigns and ongoing lifecycle orchestration efforts.

 Account-based marketing audit: How to improve your ABM program with a CDP

-Just 15% of B2B brands with ABM strategies have a “complete view of their customers,” according to recent McKinsey research.
+Just 15% of B2B companies with ABM strategies have a “complete view of their customers,” according to recent McKinsey research.
 Meanwhile, a mere 19% of these B2B businesses stated they “understand the customer journeys that matter most to core segments.”

 If you lack a single customer view — and, thereby, the ability to track current and prospective clients’ buying journeys — that likely means you also lack the tech needed to develop your account-based marketing strategy, let alone elevate its performance.

 Legacy martech in your stack have parts to play in your ABM program’s success.
 But they can only advance your marketing efforts when connected to a CDP that provides a unified customer view and the opportunity to activate that client data from those tools with ease.

 Discover specific customer data platform use cases you and your team can implement to advance your account-based marketing strategy in our on-demand webinar.